jaoleal/Sob_Proposal_Floresta/Sob_proposal.typ

 }
 ```

-See that in `agnostic_function()` we can use the the #link("https://en.wikipedia.org/wiki/Dependency_injection")[Dependency injection] technique to make async funtions use the library that we want to henrerit the funcions, in this case, `Async-std` and `Tokio` are used. both functions work as expected using eachother runtime just printing:
+See that in `agnostic_function()` we can use the the #link("https://en.wikipedia.org/wiki/Dependency_injection")[Dependency injection] technique to make functions that need async use just the library that we want to henrerit the async funcions, in this case, `Async-std` and `Tokio` are used. both functions work as expected using eachother runtime just printing:

 ```shell
 print one billion using Async-std funtions: